OKTOTV/OktolabMediaBundle/README.md

 ```
 You can always adapt and overwrite this Bundle AND the routing with Bundle Inheritance and an advanced routing loader
 This bundle comes with a predefined jms serializer configuration for series and episodes (and can be directly used with elastica bundle)
+Notice: Bundle Inheritance is deprecated starting with Symfony3.
+You can still overwrite any part of this Bundle (https://symfony.com/doc/3.4/bundles/override.html)